Dreaming of that place in medical or dental school?

 Take on board everything the interviewer tells you to increase your chances of giving a good answer.

-Make sure it’s fresh in your mind, as it can help answer questions
+Make sure it’s fresh in your mind, as it can help you to answer questions.

 These questions can be tough as they are unpredictable.
-Your mind may go blank at first, but with practice you can improve - even with so-called extemporaneous communication.
+Your mind may go blank at first, but with practice you can improve.
 Ask a friend or family member to fire unusual questions at you.
 You could also practise alone by looking up previous questions and quickly jotting down bullet points without preparation.

 Read articles on ethics and other relevant topics, so you’re as well informed as possible.
 The more topics you’re familiar with, the more you can talk about.

 That being said, only talk about news you’ve found through respectable sources.
-It’s probably not a good idea to talk about things you’ve found on Reddit or Youtube.
+It’s probably not a good idea to talk about things you’ve found on Reddit or YouTube.
+Learn how to identify fake news.

 Here’s an example of what your skills bank could look like: